Washington breaks its turnover drought in a big way against Hawaii. But will the trend continue?

 “All right, that’s not a smart move because teams would just run the ball,” he said, smiling.
 “You got to take on those 300-pound linemen.”

-Ok, so maybe 11 defensive backs is a little extreme, but Washington flooded Husky Stadium with six DBs on Saturday afternoon while holding a prolific Hawaii passing attack in check for a 52-20 win.
+OK, so maybe 11 defensive backs is a little extreme, but Washington flooded Husky Stadium with six DBs on Saturday afternoon while holding a prolific Hawaii passing attack in check for a 52-20 win.

 The Rainbow Warriors came into the game with two wins over Pac-12 teams and a run-and-shoot offense that averaged 428.5 passing yards and 38 points.